chenningg/stock-portfolio-tracker/README.md

 Fill in all yellow cells, including the sector type and asset type of the asset.

+## Summary
 And honestly... that's about it!
 Everything else is automated.
-Mouse over the headers for detailed information if required.
+Note that this is an incomplete work, and the full version will be released shortly with its own website.
+It will still be completely free, so don't worry!
 Enjoy!